Improving the accessibility of the government blogging and campaigns platforms

 Things we’re always doing:

-- testing the service with real and varied users frequently and using the things we find out to inform the development of inclusive pages
+- testing the service with real and varied users frequently to inform the development of inclusive pages

 - encouraging the use of the latest version of the GOV.UK Design System